Emily-Wood7/CS320-Software-Test-Automation/README.md

 2. Contact Service Requirements<br/>
   a.
 The contact service shall be able to add contacts with unique ID.<br/>
   b.
 The contact service shall be able to delete contacts per contactId.<br/>
   c.
 The contact service shall be able to update contact fields per contactId.
-The following fields are updatable:<br/>
+The following fields are updatable:
     1. firstName<br/>
     2. lastName<br/>
     3. PhoneNumber<br/>